 “I hope you guys like pancakes.”

 “Wow!
-Someone woke up in a good mood,” June said walking down the stairs accompanied by her two little princesses ready for school.
+Someone woke up in a good mood,” June said walking down the stairs accompanied by her two little girls who were ready for school.

 “Pancakes!” the girls shouted.